-With so many dust generation points to contend with, from haul roads to tipping points to blasting activity, dust control needs to be treated as a site-wide issue.
-With different types and sizes of dust becoming airborne throughout an open-pit mine, innovative solutions are required for each and every stage of operation.
+Dust control needs to be treated as a site-wide issue in open-pit mines.
+This is because there so many dust generation points to contend with all at once, from haul roads to tipping points to blasting activity.
+Consequently, innovative solutions are required for each and every stage of operation.

 In this blog post, we take a look at the sources of dust in open-pit mines as well as some of the most effective control measures mine operators should be implementing.